Blueberry plants in 20L bags are already planted in the correct soils!

 Different varieties of blueberries ripen at different times of the fruiting season.
 There are early-season, mid-season, and late-season varieties.
 So, choose a variety from these blueberry types to get the most out of your plants.
 This will extend the fruiting period of your harvest by a few months.

 Don’t rush to pick the berries the moment they turn blue.
 Rather, wait a few days.
-When they readily fall off the twig and into your hand, they are perfectly ripe.
+They are perfectly ripe when they readily fall off the twig and into your hand.